Fahim-Ferdous/agt-miners-association/content/_index.md

                              |_________________________|
    ```

 1. For security purposes, we are using an authentication plugin [(Authme Reloaded)](https://www.spigotmc.org/resources/authmereloaded.6269/) in the server.
-Ping @Fahim Ferdous with your funny/cringy **username**, and **password** for your registration.
+Ping @Fahim Ferdous with your funny/cringy **username**, and **password** _(you will have to use the password every time you log in)_ for your registration.
 Now just wait for the good man to wake up from his slumber.
 1. Start the game, go to _Multiplayer_, then add the server with address `mc.droppedbrain.com`.
 1. After adding and entering to the server, look at the bottom left side of your screen, you'll be asked to run a login command.
 Just start by typing `/`, and do as it says.
 E.g. if username is `AaronPosa` and password is `PaimGubboi`, then you just have to type in `/login AaronPosa PaimGubboi`, and hit Enter.
 1. Enjoy the game!